art101nft/erc721-sale-extractor/README.md

 ## Setup

+### Secrets

-Copy the `.env` file to `.env.local` to setup your local configuration, you'll need a geth node (infura and alchemy provide this with good free tiers).
-Then start the scraper using `ts-node`: `npx ts-node main.ts`, or `ts-node main.ts` or even `main.ts` depending on your system configuration.
+Copy the `.env` file to `.env.local` to setup your local configuration, you'll need a geth node (Infura and Alchemy provide this with good free tiers).
+Then start the scraper using `ts-node`: `npx ts-node src/main.ts` or `npm run worker-main`.

+### Contracts

+Copy the `data/contracts.json.sample` file to `data/contracts.json` and modify it for the contracts you want to scrape.
+Be sure to define if the contract is ERC-721 or ERC-1155 to use the proper ABI and event source.

-## Sample API
+## API

-An example API that uses these datas is implemented in the `server.js` file, for now, it serves a single endpoint at `/api/datas` which returns the aggregated datas day by day, but new endpoints could be easily developed using the datas available in the database.
-You can find other endpoints by reading the `server.js` source code.
+An API that serves the scraped data is implemented in the `src/server.js` file, for now, it serves a few endpoints:

-Also, a demo chart using these aggregated data is served by the API server at `http://localhost:3000/app`.
+* `/api/contracts` - parses the `data/contracts.json` file to return stored contract details.
+* `/api/token/:contractAddress/:tokenId/history` - queries the SQLite database to return events for ${tokenId} in ${contractAddress} passed in the URL.
+* `/api/latest` - queries the SQLite database to return the latest event (limited to 1).
+* `/api/:contractAddress/data` - queries the SQLite database to return sales events from ${contractAddress} passed in the URL.
+* `/api/:contractAddress/platforms` - queries the SQLite database to return sales events based upon the platform where the sale took place from ${contractAddress} passed in the URL.

-You can start it using `npm start`, that will concurrently start the scrapping processes as well as the API server.
+You can start it using `npm run serve` or `npm start`, the latter of which will concurrently start the scraping processes as well as the web server.

+The root of the web service is a simple representation of the sales events using [chart.js](https://chartjs.org/) and the above API.

 ## Docker

-A docker image is provided and available on docker hub.
+A Dockerfile is provided.
 You can override the `.env` environment variables to configure the container.
 The simplest startup options are shown below:

 ```
+docker build -t sales-events-scraper .
-docker run -it -e WORK_DIRECTORY=/app/work/ -v /tmp/work:/app/work -p 3000:3000 phunks-event-scrapper
+docker run -it -e WORK_DIRECTORY=/app/work/ -v /tmp/work:/app/work -p 3000:3000 sales-events-scraper
 ```

-## Things to be implemented
+## Todo

-- Better code structure using callbacks, so this could be used for other purposes (like a sale bot)
+- Better code structure using callbacks, so this could be used for other purposes (like a sales bot)
 - Extract specific traits from the tokens into the database and index them.
-- Some shamy code needs to be factorized